archon-laboratories/obriareus/Multi-Armed Bandit/README.md

 distribution, budget, and algorithm that is being evaluated, followed by the normalized output of the algorithm (its average utility minus the average utility of of all the algorithms).

-For plotting purposes, the data is also outputted to the `output` folder in the project as a .csv file under the name `dataset_distribution.csv` where dataset is the name of the dataset that is being used, and distribution being the distribution of rewards for that specific output.
+For plotting purposes, the data is also outputted to the `output` folder in the project as a .txt file under the name `dataset_distribution.txt` where dataset is the name of the dataset that is being used, and distribution being the distribution of rewards for that specific output.
 The file is formatted with the first item in each line is the budget for that line contains the output of, and the remaining items are the normalized rewards of the algorithms, printed in the order the algorithms were initialized in the dataset.
+All values are separated by commas.

 Default Algorithms
 ------------------

-Multi-Armed Bandit contains 8 different algorithms by default:
+Obriareus contains 8 algorithms by default:

 * **e-first:** This algorithm uniformly selects from the set of arms, performing unordered sweeps of each arm before beginning again, until its exploration budget is exhausted (not enough remains to pull even